SchwartzNow/ItJustWorks/README.md

 ItJustWorks
 ===========

 Content is voice.
 Speak with focus.
-Achieve your vision.
+Innovate vision.